kasir-barati/html-css/19-box-layout/README.md

   ![Logical properties](./logical-properties.png)

-- Now if I add margin to each edge it is gonna work the same since they are gonna be working with different wiring modes and directions. look at [this example](./logical-properties-example.html).
+- Now if I add margin to each edge it is gonna work the same since they are gonna be working with different writing modes and directions. look at [this example](./logical-properties-example.html).

   ![Logical properties examples](./logical-properties-examples.png)